wink-run/.github/README.md

 2. [ ] Intelligent topic-based recommendations for your interests.
 3. [ ] One-click access to high-value content.

-Feel free to download and try it out if you're interested.
+Welcome to download and try it out if you're interested, or join us in improving it together.

-# License

-The code is released under the Apache License 2.0.

 ---
-A Open Source Project From wink.run
+Produced by Wink.run.